 I installed the tool on my Mac and use it quite often (automatic backups of certain directories for instance).
 It makes working with S3 buckets in the Terminal easy.
 The installation is straightforward although for a Mac you might need to install a PGP tool.
 For a step by step installation see this great post.
 After finishing this you are ready to play with AWS S3 from your Mac.

-Tag CloudActiveMQ amazon Artifactory AWS AWS DynamoDB AWS EMR AWS Glacier AWS RDS AWS S3 AWS SDK Java AWS SQS Axis2 BPEL BPMN Citrus Cloud CloudCheckr Continuous Build CruiseControl CXF DataMining DLQ DZone EJB3 Functional Programming GlassFish Hadoop HDFS Hibernate Hive IntelliJ IDEA Jasper Reports Jasypt JavaCodeGeeks JAX-WS JAXB JBoss AS JEE Jenkins JMS Linux Liquibase MapForce MapReduce maven MMC MongoDB Mule Mule3 Mule ESB Mule iON Netbeans OpenEJB Oracle BPEL Oracle iAS Oracle WSM Oracle XE Quartz Red Hat SAML Scala Security Smooks SOA/Web Services SoapUI Spring Framework Spring Integration Spring WS SqlDeveloper TOGAF9 Tomcat Training Unit Test WSO2 ESB XML/XSD/XSLT
+Tag CloudActiveMQ amazon Artifactory AWS AWS DynamoDB AWS EMR AWS Glacier AWS RDS AWS S3 AWS SDK Java AWS SQS AWS VPC Axis2 BPEL BPMN Citrus Cloud CloudCheckr Continuous Build CruiseControl CXF DataMining DLQ DZone EJB3 Functional Programming GlassFish Hadoop Hibernate Hive IntelliJ IDEA Jasper Reports Jasypt JavaCodeGeeks JAX-WS JAXB JBoss AS JEE Jenkins JMS Linux Liquibase MapForce MapReduce maven MMC MongoDB Mule Mule3 Mule ESB Mule iON Netbeans OpenEJB Oracle BPEL Oracle iAS Oracle WSM Oracle XE Quartz Red Hat SAML Scala Security Smooks SOA/Web Services SoapUI Spring Framework Spring Integration Spring WS SqlDeveloper TOGAF9 Tomcat Training Unit Test WSO2 ESB XML/XSD/XSLT

 Top Posts & Pages